Dulux

-Dulux is an internationally available brand of architectural paint originated from the United Kingdom.
+Dulux is an internationally-available brand of architectural paint that originated from the United Kingdom.
 The brand name Dulux has been used by both Imperial Chemical Industries (ICI) and DuPont since 1931 and was one of the first alkyd-based paints.
-It is produced by AkzoNobel (originally produced by ICI prior to 2008) although the United States markets are now served by PPG Industries.
+It is produced by AkzoNobel (originally produced by ICI prior to 2008) although the North American market is now served by Pittsburgh Paints Company.

+On 17 October 2024, PPG announced its plan to sell its Dulux brand in Canada to American Industrial Partners as part of a broader $550 million deal.

 History

+ICI Paints was formed in 1926.
+The Dulux paint brand was introduced in 1931.
+The name Dulux is derived from the words Durable and Luxury.

 In the early days of its existence, decorators and their suppliers were the main customers for Dulux, with Say Dulux to your decorator used as an advertising slogan in the 1950s.
-By 1953, Dulux was available in the retail market and ten years later the famous Old English Sheepdog was used in advertisements, to the point where "Dulux dog" has become a common nickname for the breed.
+By 1953, Dulux was available in the retail market and ten years later an Old English Sheepdog was used in advertisements, to the point where "Dulux dog" has become a common nickname for the breed.

-The name Dulux is derived from the words Durable and Luxury.
-In May 2010, Dulux launched the 'Let's Colour Project', a global marketing campaign featuring the painting of public spaces with bright colours.
+Dulux had a market share in the United Kingdom of around 25 percent according to research by Kantar Group.

 Dulux dog

 The Old English Sheepdog is the brand mascot for Dulux paint.
 The dog was first introduced in advertising campaigns in 1961.
 Since then they have been a constant and highly popular feature of Dulux television and print adverts wherever the paint is sold.
 So much so, that many people in those markets refer to the breed as a 'Dulux dog' rather than a Sheepdog.
 Over the years, different dogs have appeared in the adverts.
 However, they all look very similar, due to the carefully managed selection process carried out by ICI's advertising agency.
-The first Dulux dog was Shepton Daphnis Horsa, pet name Dash, who held the role for eight years, owned by Eva Sharp in Tottenham.
+The first Dulux dog was Shepton Daphnis Horsa, pet name Dash, who held the role for eight years.

 His successor, Fernville Lord Digby, was the most famous Dulux dog and also made his owners, Cynthia and Norman Harrison, famous.
 When filming advertisements, Digby was treated like a star, being driven to the studio in a chauffeur driven car.
 Barbara Woodhouse was employed to train Digby and his three stunt doubles, who were used whenever specific tricks or actions needed to be filmed.
 Digby's popularity led him to play the title role in the 1973 British comedy film Digby, the Biggest Dog in the World.

-Gambit - another Dulux dog, was used in a photographic shoot in 1980 for Philips Video and its new generation of video recorders.
-By the time the shoot was finished, there was enough hair to fill a mattress - the dog was constantly groomed during the shoot.
 King Hotspur of Amblegait was used from 1974 to 1979 and appeared in over fifty television programmes as well as his public appearances for ICI/Dulux.

-Apart from Dash, all the Dulux dogs have been breed champions, and five of them have won 'Best in Show' prizes.

-The Dulux dog was placed at No. 51 in Channel 4's "100 Greatest Television Adverts".